Preference-based Online Learning with Dueling Bandits: A Survey: Further Extensions

-For the tree topology, that is, a topology in the form of a tree rooted at one node and all edges being directed downwards to the leaves, the authors present an algorithm that considers all possible paths from the root to the leaves and treats each one of them as a line graph.
-The latter is then processed like in the linear setup, with a sample complexity of $ \bigO(\frac{KD}{\max \{ \epsilon, u\}^2} \log(\frac{|L|}{\delta})) $, where $ D $ is the diameter of the tree and $ L $ the set of leaves.
+For the tree topology, that is, a topology in the form of a tree, the authors present an algorithm which essentially reduces the graphical bandit problem to graphical bandit problems with linear topologies by treating each path from the root to a leaf as a line graph and use one each of these graphs the algorithm above.
+This leads to a sample complexity of $ \bigO(\frac{KD}{\max \{ \epsilon, u\}^2} \log(\frac{|L|}{\delta})) $, where $ D $ is the diameter of the tree and $ L $ the set of leaves.